DriveWorks/IntegrationThemeExample-SimpleLogin/README.md

     * `specificationPingInterval` - [optional] The interval at which to 'ping' the server automatically
         * This ensures a session is kept alive during inactivity, if desired.

-3. Ensure that the Integration Theme server is running, using any of the available methods (e.g. Personal Web Edition, DriveWorks Live, IIS)
+3. Ensure that the Integration Theme server is running, using any of the available methods (e.g. Personal Web Edition, DriveWorks Live, IIS).
     * For more information, see [Selecting the Integration Theme](https://docs.driveworkspro.com/Topic/IntegrationThemeSelect).

 4. Host the example locally or on a remote server.
-    * Ensure `<corsOrigins>` in DriveWorksConfigUser.xml permits request from this location.
+    * Ensure `<corsOrigins>` in DriveWorksConfigUser.xml permits requests from this location.
     See [Integration Theme Settings](https://docs.driveworkspro.com/Topic/IntegrationThemeSettings) for additional guidance.

 ### Troubleshooting: